Author: Kathleen Rea

 “The Dance”

 As partners, or trios or quartets, we can attend to The Dance that is emerging.
 To do this, I “listen” with my skin surface.
-I follow the momentum created by our bodies.
-I work to make choices congruent with physics that aim toward ease.
-I work to find the just right amount and quality of muscle tone that optimally opens me up to responding.
+I follow momentum created by our bodies.
+I work to make choices congruent with physics that aim towards ease.
+I use the just right amount and quality of muscle tone that optimally opens me up to responding.
 My landing gear and falling pathways are ready to be used at any moment.
 For me, it is an alert, present and humble state of being in which I can never fully surrender to myself or my desire for self-expression.

-I see Contact Improvisation not as a freedom-to-express dance like Ecstatic Dance, but rather as a dance of service.
-For me, while there is freedom “to” express in Contact Improvisation I work fit this personal expression within the main goal of co-attuning and being another.
-When I show up at a dance jam, it is to practice this act of service.
-And the state of being I need to do this well is a lifelong challenge.
-It is not easy.
-I never actually arrive at an I-finished-learning-the-skillset moment.
-It is a continuous never-ending practice.
+Contact Improvisation for me is not a freedom dance like Ecstatic Dance, but rather a dance of service.
+For me, while there is freedom “to” express in Contact Improvisation I work to fit this personal expression within the main goal of co-attuning and being with another.
+I also show up to attune to the group; to be part of an ensemble of people dancing together.
+At a contact improvisation jam I do not have the freedom to get lost in “the dance” as a part of me needs to be aware of and in service of the ensemble I am dancing with.
+I show up at a dance jam, to practice these acts of service and I never actually arrive at an “I-finished-learning-the-skillset” moment as it is a continuous never-ending practice.

 “Freedom from” versus “freedom to”

 Contact Improvisation is not codified.
 There isn’t one definition of what it is or what it should be and instead just different people’s views.
 This idea of Contact Improvisation being a dance of service is just my idea.
-I offer that you try on this idea and see how it fits… see what worlds of co-creation can open up for you when you dance in service of The Dance.
+I offer that you try on this idea and see how it fits… see what happens when you move in service of The Dance.

 References: